comicfans/comicfans.github.io/_posts/2018-01-02-control-flow.markdown

 Note: it's not a good idea to learn programming from bottom to top , which is ,  try to learn all the language rules first, and then start programming.
 Different languages have different feature sets and rules which you must learn from scratch,but high level logic keeps same across different languages.

+can you describe if a integer is a prime number ?